Instruction for Authors

 • Financial support.
 None reported.

 Conflict of interest.
 The Acknowledgments section must contain a statement of potential conflicts of interest.
 If the manuscript is accepted for publication, the disclosures will be published.
-The Acknowledgments section of the manuscript must list the name of each contributing author and
+The Acknowledgments section of the manuscript must list the name of each contributing author and any potential conflicts of interest for each author for the previous three years; if no potential conflict exists, that too should be stated.

 Example: